jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 11/24/21 - Testing now with latimes_pending_batch4.csv on stage.
 Same results as latimes_pending_batch3.csv - items remained marked as private.

-To do (written 2021-11-18):
-1. accidentally deleted latimes2-9.csv, so I need to restore from git.
-2. Need to request a custom export to capture all pendings Custom export would be export where collection = la times and status = completed or pending and edit date = Entered APPS team ticket.
-It won't be looked at until after Thanksgiving, though, so I will proceed with some testing in the meantime.

 Edited Items
 1 -- tested latimes_edits_2021_11_19.csv -- this was an item that had been edited in DLCS since the CSVs were created.
 Lisa replicated the edits from the DLCS staff screen into the CSV and loaded the 1 row CSV into stage and production 11/19/21.
 Will need to develop a plan for going through all of these edits, but for now I'm going to put that off until I get all the items that have status "pending" into the repos.